n0tknowing/fat_str/README.md

 - ASCII only.
 - Hard coded max size (512 MiB), you can't change this.
+- Not sure if this categorized as limitation, but if you trying to allocate small string, it always allocate 32 bytes even though your string is just 8 bytes or 4 bytes or even just 1 byte, this applies to `reserve()` too.

 Current limitations may change in the future, especially with ASCII only problem, because I have limited knowledge about other character sets (UTF-8, etc.).